max-p-log-p/ViB/README.md

 Why should I use this browser?
 ------------------------------

-Clocking in at 46 lines of executable code, this browser is easily extended and very minimal.
+Clocking in at 47 lines of executable code, this browser has many capabilities due to its extensibility.
 The vi interface is reused to support a text based web browser: this means that it has vi keybindings by default.
 It is portable to any operating system with python3, vi, and curl installed.
-The lack of support for images, video, and javascript can be considered features: this prevents mindless web surfing on social media while retaining the ability to search the web for useful information.
+It has limited support for javascript and modifying/searching html via human cognition.
+For more features, read the Basic Features section.
 Despite its name, vib can be used with many different text editors.

 How to use
 ----------